oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 const connection = new signalR.HubConnectionBuilder().withUrl("/chatHub").build();
 ```

 The state is stored in the data section of our Vue app.
-There are three properties in use; A flag to let us know if it is connected, the message currently being typed, and a chat log.
+There are three properties in use: a flag to let us know if it is connected, the message currently being typed, and a chat log.

 ```js
 data() {